 We can help

-It can also be a struggle to adapt to the new format of teaching and learning.
 We don’t have all the answers here, but we can help you work out whether simulation-based modules might help your students to learn, practice and test their competence in performing healthcare procedures and skills.
-All online, no equipment needed, so a great way to supplement your students’ lab and clinical time.
+SIMTICS is all online, no equipment needed, so it’s a great way to supplement your students’ lab and clinical time, giving them a stress-free way to learn and practice anytime, anywhere – while still enabling you to track their progress.

 We’ve provided a few article links below that might be useful, and there are more on this blog site so please browse.
 And feel free to contact us to discuss your challenges and needs.
 Email us or use the webchat facility on our website.
 We look forward to hearing from you!